 Buxus sempervirens Cloud

 A cloud tree features a single plant with a series of cleared stems topped by rounded canopies, resembling clouds.
 Traditionally found in Chinese and Japanese gardens, these striking trees have become popular across various garden styles.
 With their unique silhouette, cloud trees make a bold statement and serve as an exceptional focal point in any landscape.
-Commonly known as the common box, Buxus sempervirens is an evergreen shrub with dark green, oval, and glossy leaves that have a leathery texture.
+Commonly known as English Box, Buxus sempervirens is an evergreen shrub with vivid-green oval leaves that become a stunning dark green as they mature.
 Inconspicuous pale yellow flowers may appear in spring, followed by small, round seed capsules.
-It is a slow-growing plant.

 Cultural